-Prior to startup, valve alignment must be checked to verify that the process water for each filter train and the ion exchanger loop is taken from and returned to the contamination barrier.
-The well pumps are isolated by the remote manual isolation valves.
-The ion exchanger loop is isolated by the remote isolation valves and the control valve in the ion exchanger loop.
-The return lines to the source are isolated by the remote control valve.
+Prior to startup, valve alignment must be checked to verify that the process water for each filter train and the ion exchanger loop is taken from and returned to the reactor vessel.
+The well pumps P-2A/B are isolated by the remote manual isolation valves V004A/B

+(HV27A/B).
+The ion exchanger loop is isolated by the remote isolation valves V025 & V260, and the control valves V029 & V266 (LV45 & LV72) in the ion exchanger loop.
+The return lines to the source are isolated by the remote control valves V015A/B (HV 30 A/B).
+For initial startup, valves V016 A/B should be closed.
 The well pumps are started and placed on minimum recirculation flow.
-The pump isolation valve for one filter train is slowly opened to allow any trapped air to escape through the automatic vent valves.
-Once the isolation valve is fully opened, flow is started by slowly opening the return line to the source.
-Flow through this train is allowed to reach the desired flow and then the other train is brought to the desired flow by following the same procedure.
+The pump isolation valve V004A or B (HV27A or B) for one filter train is slowly opened to allow any trapped air to escape through the automatic vent valves.
+Once the isolation valve is fully opened, the return valve V015 A/B (HV30A/B) is opened approximately 85%.
+During initial startup, the globe valve V016 A/B is opened slowly until 200 gpm through the train is obtained.
+Following initial startup, valves VO16A/B will remain in these positions, and startup will be initiated by slowly opening valve VO04A/B (HV27A/B) with valve VO15A/B (HV 30A/B) approximately 85% open.
+Flow is then adjusted to 200 gpm by adjusting valve VO15A/B (HV 30A/B).
+The other train then is brought to the desired flow by following the same procedure.

-The ion exchanger is brought into service only after the filtration system is in operation.
-The ion exchange system is brought into service only after the initial turbidity spike, as monitored by the in line nephelometer, reaches an acceptably low level (i.e. 10 NTU).
+The ion exchange system is brought into service only when the turbidity, as monitored by the in line nephelometer, AE-43 A/B, reaches an acceptably low level (i.e. 5 NTU).
 The ion exchanger should always be brought to normal operating level prior to operation of this portion of the system.

-If the ion exchanger is at low level, it should be filled with borated water from the back flush system (see Section 3.1).
-At this time, the inlet isolation valve is opened.
+If the ion exchanger is at low level, it should be filled with borated water from the back flush system (see Section 3.7).
+At this time, the inlet isolation valve V025 or V260 is opened.
 The air pressure to the ion exchanger forwarding pump is manually adjusted to the pressure required to maintain the flow rate chosen.
-The air supply solenoid valve is then opened which will start the pump and lower the level in the ion exchanger to the point where the level control valve will close.
+The air supply solenoid valve V154 or V262 is then opened which will start the pump and lower the level in the ion exchanger to the point where the level control valve will close.
 This level is above the isolation low level.
 Flow is slowly started to the ion exchanger flow rate is obtained.
 The proper flow of water will be returned to the source automatically as the level control for the ion exchanger adjusts the downstream control valve to regulate the outflow.